muroj/resume/projects/azure_vm_disk_backups.md

 Define an automated process to streamline the creation of  disk snapshot requests.
 The process had the following criteria:

 * Self-service.
-Teams should not have to submit a ticket and wait weeks for SRE to priotize it.
+Teams should not have to submit a ticket and wait weeks for SRE to prioritize it.
 * Automated: SREs should run ad-hoc CLI command to create a snapshot.
-With dozens of subscriptions and tens to hundres of resources groups, it is too easy to make a mistake.
+With dozens of subscriptions and tens to hundreds of resources groups, it is too easy to make a mistake.
 * Minimal cost: Minimize storage costs by preventing the proliferation of unused snapshots

 ## Action